Building Large IPv6 Service Provider Networks

 The Native IPv6 core design uses dual-stack approach: all core routers run IPv4 and IPv6.
 This section describes the consequences of this approach, including the need for AS-wide multiprotocol BGP.
 It covers numerous technical details, including IPv4/IPv6 BGP sessions, IPv6 BGP next-hop management and the choice of IGP (OSPFv2/v3 or multiprotocol IS-IS).

 An MPLS-enabled network core can use MPLS in combination with multiprotocol BGP to transport IPv6 across LSPs with IPv4 IGP/LDP or MPLS TE.
 This section describes the 6PE design and implementation guidelines and contains detailed router configuration for both PE-routers and multiprotocol route reflectors.

 Service providers planning to offer IPv6 VPN services might consider multiprotocol MPLS/VPN deployment; Cisco IOS allows you to configure IPv4 and IPv6 address families within a single VRF.
 This section describes the basics of 6VPE (MPLS/VPN for IPv6), the changes made to VRF configuration in Cisco IOS and the additional address families that have to be configured within the BGP routing process.

-Several sets of complete router configurations for a six router lab are included with the materials you get with a live WebEx session or a recording.
+Several sets of complete router configurations for a six router lab are included with the materials you get when buying this webinar.